 - 1. Pupils being transported are under authority of the bus driver. - 2.
 Fighting, wrestling, or boisterous activity is prohibited on the bus. - 3.
-Pupils shall use the emergency exit only in case of emergency. - 4.
+Pupils shall use the emergency door only in case of emergency. - 4.
 Pupils shall be on time for the bus both morning and evening. - 5.
 Pupils shall not bring firearms, weapons, or other potentially hazardous material on the bus. - 6.
-Pupils shall not bring animals, except approved assistance guide animals on the bus. - 7.
-Pupils shall remain seated while bus is in motion. - 8.
+Pupils shall not bring animals, except approved assistance guide animals on the bus, - 7.
+Pupils shall remain seated while the bus is in motion. - 8.
 Pupils may be assigned seats by the bus driver. - 9.
 When necessary to cross the road, pupils shall cross in front of the bus or as instructed by the bus driver. - 10.
-Pupils shall not extend their hands, arms, or body parts through bus windows. - 11.
+Pupils shall not extend their hands, arms, or heads through bus windows. - 11.
 Pupils shall have written permission to leave the bus other than at home or school. - 12.
 Pupils shall converse in normal tones; loud or vulgar language is prohibited. - 13.
-Pupils shall not open or close windows without permission of driver. - 14.
-Pupils shall keep the bus clean, and must refrain from damaging it. - 15.
-Pupils shall be courteous to the driver, to fellow pupils, and passersby. - 16.
-Pupils who refuse to obey promptly the directions of the driver or refuse to obey regulations may forfeit their privilege to ride buses. - 17.
-Rules Governing Pupils Riding School Buses and School Activity Vehicles must be kept posted in a conspicuous place in all school buses, type 20, and type 21 activity vehicles. - Coaches, teachers and chaperones (1) must have a copy of the bus regulations and know them before going on a field trip and (2) must position themselves on the bus as to be in control of discipline at all times.
+Pupils shall not open or close windows without permission of the bus driver. - 14.
+Pupils shall keep the bus clean and refrain from damaging it.

+- 15. Pupils shall be courteous to the driver, to fellow pupils, and passersby. - 16.
+Pupils who refuse to obey promptly the directions of the driver or refuse to obey regulations may forfeit their privilege to ride on the buses.

+Rules Governing Pupils Riding School Buses must be kept posted in a conspicuous place in all school buses.

+Coaches, teachers and chaperones (1) must have a copy of the bus regulations and know them before going on a field trip and (2) must position themselves on the bus as to be in control of discipline at all times.